 New intermediaries entering the market

-Another great way for private equity professionals to stay active throughout the day is to set up alerts for when a new intermediary enters the already crowded marketplace.
+Another great way for private equity professionals to stay active throughout the day is to set up alerts in their private equity CRM for when a new intermediary enters the already crowded marketplace.
 In the U.S. and Canada, a new intermediary is the lead on a transaction every second business day – meaning, in a given year, your firm could be adding as many as 180 new bankers to its rolodex.
 After receiving the notification, private equity professionals should hop on the phone, get to know the bankers’ industry specializations, as well as get an understanding for their experience and deal management style.

 Lost deals that never closed